 We understand that superannuation can be a daunting concept.
 However, having a working knowledge of how it functions can be a very powerful tool to empower you to take responsibility for your financial future.
-You can visit our “understanding super” page here to help you understand some of the ins and outs.
+The government’s Moneysmart website is a great place to start to help you understand some of the ins and outs.

-Use your ‘MemberAccess’ to make sure you’re in an investment option that’s suited to your needs, understand the fees you are paying and check that your insurances are appropriate for your financial needs.
-As you begin to understand and take in this information, you might find it helpful to discuss this information with someone.
-Our friendly Member Care Team are only a phone call away and would be happy to discuss any questions or queries you might have.
+Use your online account to make sure you’re in an investment option that’s suited to your needs, understand the fees you are paying and check that your insurances are appropriate for your financial needs.
+If you would find it helpful to discuss this information with someone, our friendly Member Care Team are only a phone call away and would be happy to discuss any questions or queries you might have.

-An essential step to maximising your Super is to make sure all your Super is in one place.
-The recent productivity commission highlighted members risk losing $50,000+ over the course of their working life by having two super accounts (the compounding effect of fees and insurance costs).
-This can easily be $100 000 or more for those with more accounts.
-Thankfully consolidating your super can be so easy!
+An essential step to maximising your super is to make sure its all in one place.
+The 2018 Productivity Commission found that people risk losing $50,000+ over the course of their working life by having two super accounts (due to the compounding effect of fees and insurance costs).
+This can easily be $100,000 or more for those with more accounts.
+Thankfully consolidating your super is quick and easy

-- The easiest way to do this is to give us a call on 1300 360 907, and we can consolidate your Super for you in a matter of minutes!
+- Call us on 1300 360 907, and we can consolidate your Super for you in a matter of minutes.

 Consider speaking to your employer about making additional contributions from your salary.
-You can even make your own contributions with the purpose of claiming a tax deduction on these contributions at the end of the financial year.
+You can even make your own contributions and claim a tax deduction on these contributions at the end of the financial year.
 Additionally, if you have a spouse you could consider the benefits of them making Spouse Contributions into your account, in some situations allowing them to receive a tax rebate.
 These small contributions can make a huge difference to the health of your retirement savings in the long run.

-If you would like more information on any of this information, please call our Member Care Team on 1300 360 907 alternatively you can email them at firstname.lastname@example.org
+If you would like more information on any of this information, please call our Member Care Team on 1300 360 907 alternatively you can email us at firstname.lastname@example.org